axingjia/Journey_To_Physical_Maintenance/To_Anatomy/the_book.md

 * The **quadruped** presents four points of direction; head and (cranial), tail end (caudal), belly side (ventral), and back side (dorsal).

+## Orientation of the body: Systems of the Body (1)
+* Collections of similar cells constitute tissues.
+The four basic tissues are integrated into body wall and visceral structures/organs.
+A **system** is a collection of organs and structures sharing a common function.
+Organs and structures of a single system occupy diverse regions in the body and are not necessarily grouped together.
+* The **skeletal system** consists of bones and the ligaments that secure the bones at joints.
+* The **articular system** comprises both fixed and movable joints.
+* The **muscular system** includes the skeletal muscles that moves the skeleton, the face, and other structures, and give form to the body; cardiac muscle pumps blood through the heart; smooth muscle moves the contents of viscera, vessels, and glands, and also moves the hair on skin.
+* The **cardiovascular system** consists of the four-chambered heart; arteries conducting blood to the tissues; capiliaries through which nutrients, gases, and molecular material pass to and from the tissues; and veins returning blood from the tissues to the heart.
+* The **lymphatic system** is a system of vessels assisting the veins in recovering the body's tissue fluids and returning them to the heart.
+Lymph nodes filter lymph through the body.
+* The **nervous system** consists of impulse-generating/-conducting tissue organized into a central nervous system (brain and spinal cord) and a peripheral nervous system (nerves).
+The Peripheral nervous system includes the visceral (autonomic) nervous system, which is involved in involuntary "fight or flight" and vegetative functions.
+* The **endocrine system** consists of glands that secrete chemical agents (hormones) into the tissue fluids and blood, affecting the function of multiple areas of the body--not the least of which is the brain.
+Hormones help maintain balanced metabolic functions in many of the body's systems.
+* The **integumentary system** consists of the skin, which is provided with many glands, sensory receptors, vessels, immune cells, antibodies, and layers of cells and keratin that resist environmental factors harmful to the body.

+List
+* Skill
+* Join capsule
+* Rib cage
+* Vertebral column
+* Ligament
+* Smooth muscle of viscus
+* Heart muscle
+* Heart
+* Vein
+* Artery
+* Thoracic duct
+* Lymph node
+* Lymph vessel
+* Brain
+* Nerve
+* Spinal cord
+* Cauda equina
+* Pineal
+* Hypophysis
+* Thyroid
+* Thymus
+* Adrenal
+* Islets
+* Ovary
+* Testis

+===

+## Orientation to the Body: System of the Body
+* The **respiratory system** consists of the upper (nose through larynx) and lower respiratory (trachea through the air spaces of the lungs).
+Most of the tract is airway; only the air spaces (alveoli) and very small bronchioles exchange gases between alveoli and the lung capillaries.
+* The **digestive system** consists of an alimentary canal and glands.
+It performs the breakdown, digestion, and assimilation of food as well as excretion of the residua.
+Glands include the liver, the pancreas, and the biliary system (gallbladder and related ducts).
+* The **urinary system** is responsible for the conservation of water and maintenance of a neutral acid-base balance in the body fluids.
+The kidneys are the main functionaries of this system; residual fluid (urine) is excreted through ureters t othe urinary bladder for retention and discharged to the outside through the urethra.
+* The **immune/lymphoid system** consists of multiple organs involved in body defence.
+This system includes a diffuse arrangement of immune-related cells throughout the body; these cells resist invasive microorganisms and remove damaged or otherwise abnormal cells.
+* The **female reproductive system** secretes sex hormones, produces and transports germ cells (ova), receives and transports male germ cells to the fertilization site, maintains the developing embryo/fetus, and sustain the fetus until birth.
+* The **male reproductive system** secretes male sex hormones, forms and maintains germ cell (sperm), and transports germ cells to the female genital tract.

+List
+* Nasal cavity
+* Larynx
+* Trachea
+* Lungs
+* Diaphragm
+* Salivary gland
+* Esophagus
+* Liver
+* Gastrointestinal tract
+* Kidney
+* Ureter
+* Urinary bladder
+* Urethra
+* Microglia
+* Tonsil
+* Thymus
+* Lungs
+* Lymph nodes
+* Spleen
+* Kidney
+* Blood vessel
+* Bone marrow
+* Uterine tube
+* Uterus
+* Ovary
+* Vagina
+* Seminal vesicle
+* Ductus deferens
+* Prostate
+* Testis
+* Urethra/Penis